Maintaining your Teams Connector deployment

 Changing the alternative dialing instructions

-You can update the webpage of "Alternate VTC dialing instructions" that the recipient of the meeting invite can look at, by adding or removing some of the address types that are displayed.
+You can update the webpage of "More info" alternative VTC dialing instructions that the recipient of the meeting invite can look at, by adding or removing some of the address types that are displayed.

 You do this by using the Set-CsVideoInteropServiceProvider command and supplying a new InstructionUri parameter, following the same rules as described when you first created the service provider.